 A news media analysis was conducted to address these questions.
 This allowed us to focus not only in new policies and regulations that were developed, but also on political and economic stances (or various stakeholders) and processes that underlay these decisions.
 News articles also allowed for a grasp of the timeline of development of ride-share policies.
-Our search focused on high income countries, to provide comparisons with Canada.
+Our search focused on high income countries, as conditions in these countries are similar to those in Canada.
 The search focused on Uber as this was the ridesharing service with the strongest international presence and profile and was the main rideshare service present in Canada at the time of analysis.

 A systematic approach of newspaper articles about 33 high income countries occurred between January 2018 and June 2018.
 Google was the primary search engine.
-The search included terms such as "Uber policy" and "Uber court cases".
+Search terms included terms such as "Uber policy" and "Uber court cases".